11 Best Non Firearm Weapon For Home Defense

 The ideal taser should also be quick to deploy, easy to use, convenient to carry, and legal.

 Of course, the legality of carrying Tasers may vary depending on the city or state.
-But they are permitted in many locations and possess all the abovementioned features.
+However, they are permitted in many locations and possess all the abovementioned features.

 Generally, considering a Taser as the top choice for a non-lethal self-defense weapon is likely a great idea.